croaky/laptop/blog/articles/start-a-react-native-project.md

-# Setup for React Native
+# Start a React Native Project

 React Native is a fast and efficient way to build iOS and Android apps.